thehez/CloudSecNotes/General_Cloud_Security.md

 - **Access to platform or hosted system** - An attacker can attempt to compromise legitimate read/write access within the cloud platform (for example attacking the control plane to gain IAM permissions to use a service/key) to compromise data contained within.
 If encryption is managed by the database/storage system the attacker will likely be able to decieve the system into gaining access.
 In this case the only solution would be to use client-side encryption to ensure the data is encrypted before it is even stored in the cloud.

 - **Access to provider hypervisor** - Typically the resources you use in a cloud environment are running on shared resources i.e. The provider runs a physical server with a hypervisor managing multiple virtual machines.
-If an attacker can compromise a shared resource they may be able to dump memory in an attempt to access encryption keys stored there.
-In the case of highly sensitive data, it may be worth investing in single tenant resources or special hardware technology that encrypts data in memory.
-However data breaches within cloud provider environments are statistically very low so judgement should be made to decide the right approach.
+If an attacker can compromise a shared resource they may be able to perform attacks such as dumping memory in an attempt to access data & encryption keys stored there.
+In the case of highly sensitive data, it may be worth investing in single tenant resources or specialist hardware technology that encrypts data in memory.
+However data breaches within cloud provider environments are statistically very low so a cost/risk analysis judgement should be made to decide the right approach.

 ### 3.4.2.
 Implementing Encryption in the Cloud
 Within cloud hosted environments, most services offer in-built encryption features which make use of Key Management Services (KMS) to handle encryption.
 KMS keys can either by managed by the administrator or the cloud provider, however in both cases the provider handles encryption/decryption of data and data encryption keys which are wrapped with a key encryption key that is stored in kms.
 This process is typically known as **server-side encryption**.